James Steidl - Fotolia

 The result is improved efficiency and greater visibility of where parts originate, reducing or even eliminating the time manufacturers' waste waiting for parts or calling to check on status.
 "From supplier to plant, you've got a production run set up, and it's critical for the supplies required for that production run to get there at a certain time," Hayden explained.
 "With sensors, you can know exactly where the goods are in transit, and, on top of that, we have machine learning algorithms that build ETA models.
 So every time we get an updated location from a sensor on inbound shipments, we also call a predictive model that is constantly updating the ETA.
 Therefore, the people in the plant know precisely when that load's going to get there."

 The sensors can also ensure the security of goods in transit, which is particularly relevant for high-value products like pharmaceuticals, chemicals, and oil and gas, Hayden said.
 They can generate alerts, for example, if the doors leading to the shipments were opened without authorization.
 "This is particularly valuable on the transshipping points where one carrier hands off to another," he added (see "Biogen uses sensors to prevent supply chain theft").

 Biogen uses sensors to prevent supply chain theft

-Biotechnology R&D company Biogen has been using Savi sensors and software in its global supply chain for two years to provide visibility and added security for its shipments, according to Lee Spach, Biogen director of global product and supply chain security.
+Biotechnology R&D company Biogen has been using Savi sensors and software as part of its global supply chain management practices for two years to provide visibility and added security for its shipments, according to Lee Spach, Biogen director of global product and supply chain security.